 Before an answer is laid out, I wish to make a few points.
 Firstly, I do think that the Examiner has raise a good and important question here.
 However the models are, at the end of the day, judged mainly by their performance in practice.
 In turn, the performance is found from the outcome of various experimental evaluations and after developing some mathematics.
 But the experiments and mathematics require quite a lot of theoretical explanation and background discussion before they are presented - and this is what forms the main bulk of the thesis.
 Because of this necessary sequence, I don't think that the demonstration of the models appropriateness can be tackled in the very first chapter, although the thesis can (and does) reveal early on that the models will (later) be shown to work well.

-To directly address the Examiner's concern, a few points that have been noted earlier in the thesis.
-First the generic model proposed in this thesis is applicable to multi-dimensional POLSAR data.
+To directly address the Examiner's concern, I like to emphasize a few points that have been noted earlier in the thesis.
+First, the generic model proposed in this thesis is applicable to multi-dimensional POLSAR data.
 Second, when the multi-dimensional data is collapsed into one dimension, the specific case of the proposed model matches perfectly with the model proposed for SAR by Arsenault [Arsenault and April, 1976].
 Thus - even before performing a detailed evaluation - there is good evidence that the proposed generic model is at least as appropriate as the widely-accepted model cited above.
-This discussion is now included in the revised thesis.
+This discussion is now included in the revised thesis, starting on page ….

 Comment: